pombase/website/frontend/src/docs/faq/can-i-obtain-a-dump-of-all-curated-data-in-pombase.md

 Data that appear on gene pages -- sequence feature annotations, ontology annotations, etc. -- are stored in a database that uses the [Chado](http://gmod.org/wiki/Chado) schema.
-Monthly snapshots of the PomBase Chado database are available via the [Downloads](/downloads) page.
+Snapshots of the PomBase Chado database are available via the [Downloads](/downloads) page.